robbie-decker/Wheel-of-chores/README.md

 The backend is on my own Amazon EC2 instance.

 ### Commands for instance
+May have to run commands below with `sudo`
 - Start
     `pm2 start index.js`
 - Stop